Vanshika004/Phishing-Link-Detector/README.md

+Just a beginner Project..but currently Vulnerable, Do not blindly believe it..
 # Phishing Link Detector

 A complete local cybersecurity demo with a Chrome Manifest V3 extension, a Flask API, heuristic phishing detection, and optional VirusTotal integration.